anubhav7790/Weather_Forecast/README.md

 ## 🔗 Live Demo

 [🌐 View on GitHub Pages](https://anubhav7790.github.io/Weather_Forecast/)
-NOTE : - Due to some technical Problem and not working cross proxy  it is not working but when you run it on live server it will work fine .
+NOTE : - Due to some technical Problem it is  not working as  cross proxy ,  try to run it on your local host server  .

 ---